costastf/enpassreadercli/USAGE.rst

     # Search interactively for a password
     enpass-reader -d PATH_TO_DATABASE -p PASSWORD -s
-    > Name : (interactive prompt with wildcard searching and autocompletion
+    > Title : (interactive prompt with wildcard searching and autocompletion
+    # after choosing a password from the autocompleted list
+    > password-value-for-search-entry

+    # Search interactively with fuzzy search for a password
+    enpass-reader -d PATH_TO_DATABASE -p PASSWORD -f
+    > Title : (interactive prompt with fuzzy searching and autocompletion
     # after choosing a password from the autocompleted list
     > password-value-for-search-entry